f4exb/sdrangel/plugins/channelrx/freqscanner/readme.md

 The frequency table contains the list of frequencies to be scanned, along with results of a scan.
 The columns are:

 - Freq (Hz): Specifies the channel center frequencies to be scanned.
 These should be spaced by integer multiples of the channel bandwidth (8).
 Values should be entered in Hertz.
-- Annotation: An annotation (description) for the frequency, that is based on the closest matching [annotation marker](../../../sdrgui/gui/spectrummarkers.md) in the Main Spectrum.
+- Annotation: An annotation (description) for the frequency, that is obtained from the closest matching [annotation marker](../../../sdrgui/gui/spectrummarkers.md) in the Main Spectrum.
 - Enable: Determines whether the frequency will be scanned.
 This can be used to temporaily disable frequencies you aren't interested in.
-- Power (dB): Displays the measured power in decibels during the previous scan.
+- Power (dB): Displays the measured power in decibels from the last scan.
 The cell will have a green background if the power was above the threshold (4).
 - Active Count: Displays the number of scans in which the power for this frequency was above the threshold (4).
 This allows you to see which frequencies are commonly in use.
 - Notes: Available for user-entry of notes/information about this frequency.